ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 -   __F01 Navigation Bar__

-    - The navigation bar has an initial consistent look and placement on the main page, with all three pages (when completed) of the website ready to support easy navigation.
+    - The navigation bar has an initial consistent look and placement on the main page, with all three main pages of the website ready to support easy navigation.
 As well as the initial Home page, the site will include a simple Logo, Classes and Contact links and should be responsive on multiple screen sizes.
 For smaller screens, such mobile devices, the Home, Classes and Contact links move to under the Logo.

 -   __F02 Hero Section & Business services__
     - The section on the main page is a first hook for the user.
 It contains a short description of the business and classes, so that the user learns what classes are on offer.
-Buttons services of the business and additional information about the busines.
+Buttons list the services of the business and additional information about the busines.
 This page also includes photos for additional visual effect.

 - __F03 Classes__
-    - This page contains the business's list of classes and is divided into types of class.
+    - This page contains the business's list of classes and is divided into types of class with some extra info for the prospective client.

 - __F04 Online Video__